Peace River: Post-settlement

 The rich soils of the Peace River valley in Alberta have been producing wheat crops since the late 19th century.
 In the early 21st century, the BC Grain Producers Association was researching the productivity of wheat and other grain crops near Dawson Creek.
 The Peace River region is also an important centre of oil and natural gas production.
 There are also pulp and paper plants along the river in Alberta and British Columbia.

 The Peace River has two navigable sections, separated by the Vermilion Chutes, near Fort Vermilion.

 The first steam-powered vessel to navigate the Peace River was the Grahame, a Hudson's Bay Company vessel built at Fort Chipewyan, on Lake Athabasca.
 Brothers of the Oblate Order of Mary Immaculate built the St. Charles to navigate the upper reaches of the River, from Fort Vermilion to Hudson's Hope.
 Approximately a dozen vessels were to navigate the river.
-Most of the early vessels were wood-burning steamships, fueled by wood cut from the river's shore.
+Most of the early vessels were wood-burning steamships, fuelled by wood cut from the river's shore.
 The last cargo vessel was the Watson's Lake, retired in 1952.